bxcodec/bxcodec.github.io/README.md

 # bxcodec.github.io
 Letters From Iman

-A generated Statice Website for: https://bxcodec.io
+A generated Static Website for: https://bxcodec.io